Layer-Wise Data-Free CNN Compression: Introduction

 \section{Introduction}

-Inference with Convolutional Neural Networks (CNNs) is typically computationally expensive \cite{MobileNet,ResNet,yolov2,xnornet}.
-As a result, practical methods for compressing CNNs are of great interest.
-Application domains involving machine learning on low-power, low-compute devices require efficient CNNs for on-device execution.
-Examples include smart-home security, factory automation, and mobile applications.
-One common technique for improving CNN computational efficiency is quantization.
-In many cases, a CNN with 32-bit weights and activations can be converted to a CNN with a lower-bit representation (\eg 8-bit, 4-bit, or even 1-bit) with little or no loss of accuracy \cite{tf_whitepaper,DFQ,google_quantization}.
-Another common technique for CNN compression is weight pruning \cite{STR,DNW,GMP,RIGL}.
-The removal of network weights allows the network to occupy a smaller memory footprint and achieve a faster execution time.
+The increasing popularity of Convolutional Neural Networks (CNNs) for visual recognition has driven the development of efficient networks capable of running on low-compute devices \cite{MobileNet,yolov2,xnornet}.
+Domains such as smart-home security, factory automation, and mobile applications often require efficient networks capable of running on edge devices rather than running on expensive, high-latency cloud infrastructure.
+Quantization \cite{google_quantization,xnornet} and pruning \cite{STR,DNW,GMP,RIGL} are two of the main areas of active research focused on compressing CNNs for improved execution time and reduced memory usage.

-Most methods for CNN compression require retraining on the original training set to achieve a high compression rate.
+Most methods for CNN compression require retraining on the original training set.
 Applying post-training quantization usually results in poor network accuracy \cite{google_quantization} unless special care is taken in adjusting network weights \cite{DFQ}.
-Handling low-bit quantization provides additional challenges when data is not available.
+Low-bit quantization provides additional challenges when data is not available.
 Popular methods for compressing through sparsity \cite{STR,DNW,GMP,RIGL} also require training on the original data.
-Unfortunately, many real-world scenarios require compression of an existing model but prohibit access to the original dataset.
-For example, data which is legally sensitive, or which has privacy restrictions, may not be easily accessible.
-In some cases, data may not be available if a model which has already been deployed needs to be compressed.
+However, many real-world scenarios require compression of an existing model but prohibit access to the original dataset.
+For example, data may be legally sensitive or may have privacy restrictions \cite{privacy}.
+Additionally, data may not be available if a model which has already been deployed needs to be compressed.